-Music is a powerful versatile tool.
-We use music as a tool for inner work, to facilitate learning, self-care, and healing the mind and spirit.
+Music is a powerful, versatile tool.
+We use music as a tool for inner work to facilitate learning, self-care, and healing of the mind and spirit.
 Learn how to maximize the use of music.

 The law of vibration is one of the 12 ancient laws dating back to Hermetic philosophy.
 It explains why vibrational frequency is a fundamental part of the universe.
 Everything in our physical universe is in motion.
 The electrons of atoms vibrate at specific frequencies.
 Music is one of the technologies we can use to link directly with our Essence.

 Everything in our universe has a unique energy wave signature.
 That means you and I are a musical vibration.
 So, all musical frequencies are vibrations.
 This concept underscores our use of music for exploring the fabric of consciousness.
 Our very lives are melodies in motion.

 Sonar is a form of music (1).
 Scientists use sonar to explore the oceans.
 Whales and dolphins use sonar to navigate and hunt via echolocation.
 Each sonar sound wave made by these creatures is a unique vibrational signature.
 We can tell individual whales and dolphins by their songs.